Jonathan2251/lbd/source/doc.rst

   Chapter11_2  Chapter3_2  Chapter4_1  Chapter7_1  Chapter9_2
   Chapter12_1  Chapter3_3  Chapter4_2  Chapter8_1  Chapter9_3

-Beside chapters example code, above html and pdf of Cpu0 documents also include files \*.ll and \*.s in lbd/lbdex/output.
+Besides the example code in each chapter, the above HTML and PDF Cpu0 documents also include the \*.ll and \*.s files located in the lbd/lbdex/output directory.

 .. code-block:: console